 Google Pixel 4a – Google makes the best low-light smartphone camera.
 We really enjoyed the astrophotography mode of the Pixel 4 that we reviewed, and Diana loves smaller phones, so we chose the Pixel 4a.

-Google Fi Mobile Service – Pre-pandemic, we traveled A LOT and Google Fi was essential for keeping connected in any part of the world from the rural US to the remote Galapagos islands.
+Google Fi Mobile Service – We travel A LOT and Google Fi is essential for keeping connected in any part of the world from the rural US to the remote Galapagos islands.
 We love the simple way that Google Fi works internationally pretty much anywhere without any extra fees or charges, regardless of what country you are in.
 You can read our full Google Fi review on North to South.
-Even during the lockdowns of the COVID-19 pandemic, Google Fi was really nice for keeping our bills low since you only pay a base fee of $20 if you use no mobile data while staying at home.
+Google Fi has been really nice for keeping our bills low since we only pay a base fee of $20 if using no mobile data while staying at home.

 Sony Vlogger Accessory Kit – This is a small table top tripod and selfie stick that works great for vlogging.
 It wirelessly pairs with our cameras (which has always been perfectly seamless to connect) and allows control of the shutter, record button, clearImage zoom, and one custom button (which we have to enable APS-C mode).
 It’s very robustly built and nearly always lives on our a7C body when we’re making videos.

 Ultrapod II – We’ve had this little tabletop tripod longer than pretty much any piece of camera gear.
 It’s perfect for trips when you can’t carry a full-size tripod and it’s strong enough to support a medium sized camera and lens.
 Its built-in velcro strap also allows it to be secured to railings, tree branches or any pole-like object.